Picovoice/picovoice/sdk/angular/projects/picovoice-angular/README.md

 - Firefox
 - Safari

+### Restrictions

+IndexedDB and WebWorkers are required to use `Picovoice Angular`.
+Browsers without support (i.e. Firefox Incognito Mode) should use the [`PicovoiceWeb binding`](https://github.com/Picovoice/picovoice/tree/master/sdk/web) main thread method.

 ## AccessKey

 Picovoice requires a valid Picovoice `AccessKey` at initialization. `AccessKey` acts as your credentials when using Picovoice SDKs.